diffblue/cbmc/doc/cprover-manual/cbmc-assertions.md

 [Assertions](http://en.wikipedia.org/wiki/Assertion_%28computing%29) are
 statements within the program that attempt to capture the programmer's intent.
-The ANSI-C standard defines a header file [assert.h](http://en.wikipedia.org/wiki/Assert.h), which offers a macro `assert(cond)`.
-When executing a statement such as
+The ANSI C standard defines a header file [assert.h](http://en.wikipedia.org/wiki/Assert.h), which offers a macro `assert(cond)`.
+When executing a statement such as:

 ```C
 assert(p!=NULL);
 ```

-the execution is aborted with an error message if the condition evaluates to *false*, i.e., if `p` is NULL in the example above.
+the execution is aborted with an error message if the condition evaluates to *false*, that is, if `p` is NULL in the example above.
 The CPROVER tools can check the validity of the programmer-annotated assertions statically.
 Specifically, the CPROVER tools will check that the assertions hold for *any* nondeterministic choice that the program